Tony Halme: Personal life

+Halme began his compulsory military service on October 1983, at the military base of Pioneeripuisto in Koria, Finland.
+Halme received several travel bans because he did not return from vacation on time and was also guilty of assault and battery.

-Halme was divorced from his wife Katja Talus.
-He had a Schutzstaffel tattoo on his calf.
+Halme had a Schutzstaffel tattoo on his calf.
 Borga was made to put tape over the tattoo when he wrestled in the WWF.

+In 1993, Halme divorced his American wife, Adriana Estrada, whom he had met in the U.S. in 1989.
+With the help of the marriage, Halme got a green card for the United States.
+From 1998 to 2005, he was married to Katja Talus.

+During his years in the U.S., Halme was convicted of firearm offenses in the 1990s, and in February 1999, he was in the San Pedro detention center, Los Angeles, for two weeks before he was deported from the U.S.

 On July 4, 2003, a handgun was fired inside Halme's apartment.
 No one was injured, but the gun was unlicensed.
 Halme was subsequently hospitalized, as he had only days before been in a boxing match and was using prescription painkillers, but his blood had additionally contained trace amounts of amphetamines, while a police search of his House of Parliament office turned up illegal steroids.
 Halme claimed that somebody had put the amphetamines into his drink without his knowledge.
 In January 2004, his trial was broadcast live on television by the MTV3 digital television channel.
 Halme received a four-month suspended sentence and a fine, but continued to serve as Member of Parliament.
 In 2006, he was convicted for driving while impaired.

 In early March 2006, Halme was involuntarily committed to a mental hospital, reportedly due to delirium caused by excessive alcohol use.
 Earlier in 2006 he had been diagnosed with alcohol-related cirrhosis and acute pancreatitis.
 After spending almost the entire year of 2006 on sick leave, he went on disability pension at end of the Parliamentary term.

 In December 2009, Halme told a newspaper that he was suffering from impairment of his short-term memory and had trouble remembering anything, but was still trying to write a book on his political career.

 Death

 On January 8, 2010, two days after his 47th birthday, Halme died from a self-inflicted gunshot wound, from an unlicensed handgun.
-His body was found two days later.
+His body was found two days later at his home in Helsinki, Herttoniemi.